NJ Bankruptcy Law Firms

 Chapter 7

 • applies to both individuals and businesses.
 This type of bankruptcy involves the liquidation of all non-exempt assets.
-However, all your debts are eliminated.
+However, all your debts are eliminated (Some exceptions may apply).

 Chapter 11